I learn all I can to develop the best strategy for my clients’ circumstances.

 U.S. District Court, E.D.
 Tex., 2016

-I focus my practice on business & commercial litigation, representing business owners and operators in a range of disputes, and I also have experience in patent litigation matters.
+I represent businesses in a wide range of disputes, with a significant number of my cases involving complex intellectual property, and technology litigation.
 Prior to joining Winthrop & Weinstine, I was employed at a boutique law firm in Seoul, South Korea specializing in health care and pharmaceuticals.

 Pro Bono Service, 2015, 2017-2018